by Bent Architect at Kala Sangam, Bradford Wed 23 to Sat 26 June 2021

-FULL ENGISH will tell the story of the women of Canterbury Estate - white British girls from the 1960's who married Pakistani men & brought up mixed race children.
+FULL ENGLISH tells the story of the women of Canterbury Estate - white British girls from the 1960's who married Pakistani men & brought up mixed race children.
 Driven out by their families & shunned by their husband's community, they finally found a place where they could belong - on the Canterbury Estate, a place which embraced their difference and a place they could call home.

-Told through the eyes of our Associate Artist, Bradford actor Natalie Davies, FULL ENGLISH will explore the story of how her own grandmother overcame the odds to find her place here in Bradford & the legacy of growing up mixed race.
+Told through the eyes of our Associate Artist, Bradford actor Natalie Davies, FULL ENGLISH explores the story of how her own grandmother overcame the odds to find her place here in Bradford & the legacy of growing up mixed race.

 Because, let's face it, who is full English anyway?